ajalan09/Progressify/README.md

 #### 4. Graph View
-The graph view wil display a simplistic chart mapping the user's progress.
+The graph view will display a simplistic chart mapping the user's progress.
 This view is under construction.

 ## Tests
 The mobile application was tested using the Time Profiler tool in XCode, and helped drastically increase the speed of the app by identifying time-heavy functions.